Why Does My Heart Rate Spike When I'm Asleep?

 - CPAP - A special breathing machine that delivers increased airflow through a fitted mask, it has proven highly effective in regulating respiratory function for those who use it consistently.

 Despite some stereotypes, loud snoring and sleep apneas are not just relegated to those who are older and overweight.
-OSA can affect almost anyone, regardless of gender, age, weight, or fitness level.
+Sleep apnea can affect almost anyone, regardless of gender, age, weight, or fitness level.

 Consistently healthy, restorative nights of sleep can have long-lasting benefits, and reducing the number of apneas each night is a step in the right direction.
 The fewer instances of apnea, the less your body will struggle to find air, and as a result, your heart rate will not spike as much.